Kawa-oneechan/SCI11-Plus/README.md

 The `BASE` folder contains a cleaned-up version of the SCI11 interpreter source, ready to build.
 It has no extra features, only some warning-suppressing fixes and a lot of style changes.
 Oh, and no version stamp checks.
 The `EXT` folder contains my personal project, which takes the base version and adds a bunch of new features to it.

 Included is a minimal copy of a very old MSVC, required to compile all this.
 To use this in DOSBox, mount `SCI11` as C: and run `GO.BAT`. `cd BASE` or `cd EXT`, then simply run `make` and sit back.
-If all goes well you should end up with two interpreter files, `SIERRA.EXE` and `SCI.EXE`.
+If all goes well you should end up with a `SIERRA.EXE` interpreter file.
 On a real MS-DOS machine, it's much the same as long as the directories match up.

 You may want to edit `INFO.C` to taste.

 The following interpreters are available.
 Invoke `make <target>` with one of the following:

 *  `sierra`: no debugger and no menu support.
-*  `sci`: debugger, stil no menu support.
+*  `sci`: debugger, still no menu support.
 *  `sierram`: no debugger, but menu support is in.
 *  `scitestr`: both debugger and menu are in.
 *  `clean`: don't build but remove all objects, map files, and binaries.